 ATHLETIC DEVELOPMENT

-The staff will give players a glimpse into professionalism from the stand point of sport performance, a facet of one's progress which is often overlooked.
-At the collegiate level on to the professional ranks, it is standard protocol for teams to have personnel on board whose job is to properly warm up players so they are ready to go full speed BEFORE practice is underway with the coaching staff.
+The staff will provide players with a glimpse into professionalism from the standpoint of sports performance, a facet of one's progress that is often overlooked.
+At the collegiate level and in the professional ranks, it is standard protocol for teams to have personnel on board whose job is to warm up players properly.
+Hence, they are ready to go full speed BEFORE practice is underway with the coaching staff.

 Sport performance is crucial in a player’s improvement at every level.
-Those who take it seriously may possibly avoid career-ending injuries or unnecessary hardship.
-Coach Wright has been fortunate to enjoy a playing career without any major injuries and a part of it is due to him taking sport performance seriously.
-The biggest part is credited to God’s grace!
+Those who take it seriously may avoid career-ending injuries or unnecessary hardship.
+Coach JuJu has been fortunate to enjoy a playing career without any significant injuries, and a part of this is due to his taking sports performance seriously.
+The most considerable part is credited to God’s grace!

-Drills may include band work (legs and arms), core (abdominal strengthening), plyometrics (jumping and explosive movements), ladder drills, accelerations/decelerations, ankle and knee stabilization exercises (injury prevention), cone maneuvering drills, and improvement on mechanics with and without the ball.
+Drills may include band work (legs and arms), core strengthening (abdominal exercises), plyometrics (jumping and explosive movements), ladder drills, accelerations/decelerations, ankle and knee stabilization exercises (injury prevention), cone maneuvering drills, and improvement in mechanics with and without the ball.

 It’s ironic how the word “tweener” still has a negative connotation, yet ALL-PURPOSE players are (finally) highly valued in this era.